PHP-2560/final-project-fecscrape/README.md

 # Functions

-To Do: Create a naming schematic for the functions such that all functions which interface with the OpenFEC API use the “query\_” prefix and all functions which plot data use the “plot\_” prefix.

 | Function Name                  | Description                                                                                                                                                                                                                                                |
 | ------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | query\_candidate\_list         | This function returns the list of all candidates that run in the 2018 Senate Election for a given state.                                                                                                                                                   |